gnames/gnparser/README.md

 ### Assembling canonical forms etc. from original spelling

-``gnparser`` tries to correct problems with spelling, but sometimes it is important to keep original spelling of the canonical forms or authorship.
+``GNparser`` tries to correct problems with spelling, but sometimes it is important to keep original spelling of the canonical forms or authorship.
 The ``words`` field attaches semantic meaning to every word in the original name-string and allows users to create canonical forms or other